aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/save-files/saving-file-to-response-object/_index.md

 ### **Note**

 Due to the absence of a standard response object in JavaScript, this functionality does not exist in Aspose.Cells for JavaScript via C++.
-You can refer to the following code to save the file to the stream, then perform operations on the stream.
+You can refer to the following code to save the file to a stream, then perform operations on the stream.

 ```html
 <!DOCTYPE html>